arthur224444/purposechurchwebsite/README.md

 # purposechurchwebsite
-A React app for the website for Purpose Church Watton
+Code for the website of Purpose Church Watton.
+The code here was developed by Sameer Methew